 6. HE DEFIED THE COMICS CODE AUTHORITY WITH AN ANTI-DRUG COMIC.

 In 1971, Lee received a letter from the Department of Health, Education, and Welfare asking him to put an anti-drug message in one of his books.
 He came up with a Spider-Man story that involved his best friend Harry abusing pills because of a break-up.
 The CCA would not approve the story with their seal because of the mention of drugs, but Lee convinced his publisher, Martin Goodman, to run the comic anyway.

 7. AN ISSUE AT THE PRINTERS TURNED THE HULK GREEN.

-The character was supposed to be gray, but Lee writes that the printer had a hard time keeping the color consistent.
-“So as of issue #2,” Lee writes, “with no explanation, he turned green.”
+The character was supposed to be gray, but according to Lee, the printer had a hard time keeping the color consistent.
+“So as of issue #2,” Lee wrote, “with no explanation, he turned green.”

 8. HIS WIFE DESTROYED HIS PRIZED TYPEWRITER.

 According to Lee, during an argument, Joanie destroyed the typewriter he used to write the first issues for characters including Spider-Man and The Fantastic Four.
 “This happened before eBay," he wrote.
 "Too bad.
 I could’ve auctioned the parts and made a mint.”

 9. A FIRE DESTROYED HIS INTERVIEWS AND LECTURES.